Why Is My Car Leaking?

 One possibility we haven’t discussed is the chance that your battery is leaking.
 Because the fluid leaking from your battery is highly acidic, these problems are especially important to deal with quickly and carefully.
 One of the best ways to tell if this is the cause of your leak is simply to open up the hood and take a look!
 If you notice that your battery looks warped, damaged, or cracked, you’ve found the reason for your car leak.

 Once you’ve realized that you have a leaking car battery, you’ll need to find a way to dispose of it.
 Don’t just throw it in the trash!
 Contact the garage that installed the battery or get in touch with your local recycling center, as either will help you deal with the broken battery.
 Looking for a new car battery near Farmington Hills?
 Get the genuine OEM Nissan parts you need at Tamaroff Nissan.
 We can also inspect your vehicle and ensure that the leaking battery acid caused no long-term damage and help you learn how to check your battery at home.

 Get the Service You Need at Tamaroff Nissan near Troy

 If you’re ready to get your leak fixed, or just need some help identifying strange car noises, how long brake pads last, how to protect your car from the sun, or how to wash a car, it’s easy to get the help you need at the Tamaroff Nissan service center.
 Our service specials pull in drivers from as far out at Dearborn and Royal Oak, and we’ve made it easy to schedule service online.
-If your vehicle is past the point of repair, read up on used car mileage, check out our certified pre-owned Nissan models or learn more about the 2019 Pathfinder seating configurations.
+If your vehicle is past the point of repair, read up on used car mileage, check out our certified pre-owned models, or learn more about the 2019 Pathfinder seating configurations.
 There are plenty of benefits to buying a CPO model when you’re learning how to trade in your car at Tamaroff Nissan.